babylonlabs-io/btc-staking-ts/README.md

 ```

 ### Fee Calculation
-The fee calculation in the btc-staking-ts library is based on an estimated size
+The fee calculation in the @babylonlabs-io/btc-staking-ts library is based on an estimated size
 of the transaction in virtual bytes (vB).
 This estimation helps in calculating
 the appropriate fee to include in the transaction to ensure it is processed by
 the Bitcoin network efficiently.